web20opensource/web20opensource.github.io/README.md

 * description. project phase 3 nano degree MWS
 * date.
 10/26/2018
 * version.
 1.3.0
+* Project needed to get the Mobile Web Specialist Nano Degree from Udacity.

 ## Project Overview: Stage 3, based on _Three Stage Course Material Project - Restaurant Reviews_

-Main page to review the project for phase 2 is: https://web20opensource.github.io/
+Main page to review the project for phase 3 is: https://web20opensource.github.io/

 ### Install Server
 You will Need nodejs and npm